LeahKagure/Data-Structures-Algorithms/Algorithms/README.md

 **How to analyze an algorithm**
 1. *Priori analysis* - 'Priori' means before.
-This analysis means checking the algorithm before its implementation 2.*Posterior analysis* - 'Posterior' means after.
+This analysis means checking the algorithm before its implementation
+2. *Posterior analysis* - 'Posterior' means after.
 This analysis means checking the algorithm after its implementation

 **Algorithm complexity and how to find it**
 An algorithm is defined as complex, based on the amount of space and time it consumes.

 **Two factors of algorithm complexity**
 1. *Time factor* - Time is measured by counting the number of key operators i.e comparisons in the sorting algorithm
-2. *Space factor* - Space is measured by counting the maximum memory space required by the algorithm **Complexity of an algorithm**
+2. *Space factor* - Space is measured by counting the maximum memory space required by the algorithm

+**Complexity of an algorithm**
 1. *Space complexity* is calculated by determining the fixed part and variable part
 2. *Time complexity* is calculated by determining the constant time part and the variable time part